 At worst the business case is a glorified internal sales document, designed to “seal the deal” and obtain stakeholder support and a budget for implementing something that has already been defined.
 It need not be like that.
 A robust business case is an opportunity to validate the drivers for success and for identifying and reducing any project risks.

 At best a business delivers a blueprint for implementation based on real experience that is obtained in the intended environment.
 The business case becomes a tool for identifying and managing the risks associated with the implementation of a knowledge management (KM) solution.

 Do I need a Business Case for Knowledge Management?

 The importance of a Knowledge Management business case is fundamental.
 However, providing enough evidence to secure funding for a new IT project can begin before any engagement with potential vendors.
 There may be an existing knowledge management system, which is at the end of its life and needs replacing.
-Perhaps there is already buy-in from management due to previous experiences in implementing a knowledge management system.
+Perhaps there is already buy-in from management due to previous experiences in implementing a knowledge management system and an understanding of the benefits and importance of Knowledge Management.
 Knowledge Management may already be a vital component of your strategy to enhance self-service and increase efficiencies in the contact centre / service desk.